CORTLAND – As Quinton Coples sees it, the only thing that can stop the Jets defensive line this season is…well…the Jets defensive line.

-The Jets bolstered the unit's athleticism by selecting Muhammad Wilkerson (2011), Coples (2012) and Sheldon Richardson (2013), all in the first round.
-But what they collectively lack in experience, they make up for in potential, said Coples, who is confident about the unit's ability.
+The Jets bolstered their D-line over the past few years by selecting young, athletic guys like Muhammad Wilkerson (2011), Coples (2012) and Sheldon Richardson (2013) in the first round.
+But what they collectively lack in experience, they more than make up for in potential, said Coples.

-"Why wouldn't I be?'' he asked.
-"I see what we have, I see the talent that we have and, at the end of the day, with the coaches that we have, the sky's the limit."
+“Why am I so confident?
+Why wouldn’t I be?” said Coples, who, after leading the Jets with 5.5 sacks last season, is getting learning the outside linebacker position as well.
+“I see what we have, I see the talent that we have and at the end of the day, with the coaches that we have, the sky’s the limit.”